 Ellen C. Masonius

-Director and Founder of The New Jersey Belles
+Founder and Director of The New Jersey Belles

 Her mission is to develop strong fundamentally sound basketball players through effective action and leadership building players character through life lessons in a team atmosphere.
 Witnessing young girls over the years become empowered females through the New Jersey Belles program has resulted in her first two graduating classes earning 8 full Division 1 scholarships to Schools as well as players continuing their college education at Elite Academic Institutions.